-Roberts, his cousin Bliss Carman, Archibald Lampman and Duncan Campbell Scott are known as the Confederation Poets.
+Sir Charles, alongside his cousin Bliss Carman, Archibald Lampman, and Duncan Campbell Scott, are celebrated as the Confederation Poets.

-Sir Charles George Douglas Roberts is buried in the Forest Hill Cemetery in Fredericton.
+The final resting place of Sir Charles George Douglas Roberts is the Forest Hill Cemetery in Fredericton.